 The examination of the modification of photosynthesis in transgenic tobacco involves the collaboration between the Grebenok lab and the Becker lab at Pomona College, Claremont CA.

 The examination of food security involves a research team focused on assisting plants in defending themselves against herbivorous insect attack.
-The interdisciplinary team includes faculty researchers, postdoctoral research associates, graduate students and undergraduate students at Texas A&M University, Cornel University, the Max Planck Institute in Jena East Germany and Canisius College.
+The interdisciplinary team includes faculty researchers, postdoctoral research associates, graduate students and undergraduate students at Texas A&M University, Cornel University, the Max Planck Institute in Jena East Germany and Canisius University.

 Supervised 33 undergraduate research students who have earned the Canisius Earning Excellent Fellowship